Purchase Orders Overview

 1.3.
 Convert to Order

-1. When you generate a purchase order adjust the item quantities on order and click on Convert to Order, the working order will be created to a Standard Purchase Order.
+- When you create a purchase order, adjust the item quantities on order and click on Convert to Order; the working order will be converted to a Standard Purchase Order.

 Figure 1.3.0